paris-saclay-cds/ramp-board/README.md

 createuser --pwprompt mrramp
-mrramp should be the user specified in DATABOARD_DB_USER it will prompt you for password pwd should be the same spacified in DATABOARD_DB_PASSWORD Create db by createdb --owner=mrramp databoard_test
+mrramp should be the user specified in DATABOARD_DB_USER it will prompt you for password pwd should be the same specified in DATABOARD_DB_PASSWORD Create db by createdb --owner=mrramp databoard_test